Farm Fresh Solutions: Municipal Strategies for Equitable Food Access

 Leveraging SNAP and WIC to Support Local Agricultural Systems

 Federal assistance programs like SNAP and WIC provide critical support to low-income households, but their integration with local agriculture remains underutilized.
 Municipal governments can work with state agencies to certify farmers markets, mobile markets, and CSA programs as eligible SNAP and WIC vendors.
 This requires coordination with the USDA and local market managers to ensure that Electronic Benefits Transfer (EBT) systems are available and functional.
-Additionally, municipalities can allocate grant funding or technical assistance to help small producers navigate the certification process5 $3.99/month $6.99/month $9.99/monthRead-Only
+Additionally, municipalities can allocate grant funding or technical assistance to help small producers navigate the certification process5.

 More from Agriculture